Workshop – R Bootcamp: For Newcomers to R

 Knowledge Level: Experience with handling data (e.g. spreadsheets) or hands-on familiarity with any programming language.

-This evening workshop launches your tenure as a user of R, the well-known open-source platform for data science and machine learning.
+This afternoon workshop launches your tenure as a user of R, the well-known open-source platform for data science and machine learning.
 The workshop stands alone as the perfect way to get started with R, or may serve to prepare for the more advanced full-day hands-on workshop, “R for Predictive Modeling”.

 Designed for newcomers to the language of R, “R Bootcamp” covers the R ecosystem and core elements of the language, so you attain the foundations for becoming an R user.
 Topics include common tools for data import, manipulation and export.
 If time allows, other topics will be covered, such: as graphical systems in R (e.g. LATTICE and GGPLOT) and automated reporting.